pablo3V/Book-Recommender/README.md

 These three steps form the core of the user-based collaborative filtering algorithm.

-However, before implementing this algorithm, we need to restructure our data.
-For this method, data is typically structured such that each rox corresponds to a user and each columns corresponds to a product (a book in our scenario).
+Before implementing this algorithm, we need to restructure our data.
+For this method, data is typically structured such that each row corresponds to a user and each column corresponds to a product (a book in our scenario).

-We list here the main steps followed in the notebook with some comments:
+### Steps Followed in the Notebook

-1. We creare a DataFrame with the ratings of the target user for which we obtained the recommendations.
+1. **Create a DataFrame with Target User Rating**: We creare a DataFrame with the ratings of the target user for which we obtained the recommendations.
 This ratings are merged with the original ratings,

 2. To make the computation less demanding and faster, we select only the users that have rated, at least, ten of the books that the target user has rated.
 This way, from the original 53346 users in the dataset, we only user 819 of them.